chenm7/sparrow-survival/README.md

 # Files

 `survival-report.pdf` contains our final report, which was written in LaTeX.
-`survival_sparrow.csv` contains the raw data used in our analysis.
+`survival_sparrow.csv` contains the raw data used in our analysis. `sparrow_code.R` contains the R code used in the project.